underpostnet/engine/src/client/public/nexodev/docs/references/Main cluster lifecycle commands.md

 This creates a copy of `conf.server.json` as `conf.server.dev.<sub-conf-name>.json` that can be trimmed to the desired hosts.

+A sub-conf named on the command line is carried as an argument all the way into the build — `node bin client <deploy-id> <sub-conf>` passes it to every `readConfJson()` the build performs — and is honored whatever the ambient environment is.
+Naming it is a request, not a hint.

-The sub-conf filtering is propagated via the `DEPLOY_SUB_CONF` environment variable, which is read by `getConfFilePath()` so that all downstream consumers (client builds, server runtimes, API servers) consistently use the filtered configuration.
+Where no sub-conf is named, `getConfFilePath()` falls back to the `DEPLOY_SUB_CONF` environment variable that `loadConf()` exports, so downstream consumers (server runtimes, API servers) inherit the same filtered configuration.
+That inherited form stays development-only: a production deploy that merely carries `DEPLOY_SUB_CONF` keeps reading `conf.server.json`.

 ### Additional Development Scripts